AhsanMubashir88/AhsanMubashir88/README.md

 - 👋 Hi, I’m @AhsanMubashir88
-- 👀 I am an electrical power engineer b profession.
+- 👀 I am an electrical power engineer by profession.
 I’m interested in artificial intelligence and machine learning.
 - 🌱 I’m currently learning python to pursue my interest in AI and ML>
 - 📫 You can reach me at ahsnmbshr@gmail.com